What’s new in osteosarcoma research?

 Other new forms of treatment

-Doctors are also looking at new medicines that are aimed at certain molecules on the cancer cells.
-These are known as targeted therapies.
+Targeted drugs: Doctors are also looking at new medicines that are aimed at certain molecules on the cancer cells.
 Some of these are man-made versions of immune system proteins called monoclonal antibodies.